OnePunchVAM/aid-simple-context/README.md

 /rating M
 ```

-Alternatively you could write an extended `/note` which would serve the same purpose:
+Which would give you the output of:

 ```
-/note
+Author's note: This is a story set in the World of A Song of Ice and Fire.
+Title: A Game of Thrones.
+Author: George R. R. Martin.
+Genre: fantasy.
+Setting: medieval.
+Theme: brutal.
+Subject: conspiracies, lies.
+Writing Style: dark, gritty, detailed.
+Rating: M.
 ```

+Alternatively you could write an extended `/note` which would serve the same purpose.

 ### Commands: Character and Scene